luisibanez/open-source-databases-tutorial/source/Neo4J/Read.rst

 Here we go through three relationships.

-This is easier to visualiza if we look back at our `Data Browser`_ page
+This is easier to visualize if we look back at our `Data Browser`_ page

 .. image:: ../../images/Neo4jDBDataConsole09.png